Skip to content

 2. FLP impossibility limits guarantees - Need timeouts in practice

-4. Raft prioritizes clarity - Widely adopted
+4. Raft prioritizes clarity - Leader completeness simplifies everything

 6. Consensus is expensive - Use for coordination, not all data